Blog Hero

 What Are Cataracts?

-Multiple eye structures help control how much light your eyelets are in, including the cornea and pupil.
-But the lens controls light once itโ€™s inside.
+Multiple eye structures help control how much light enters your eye, including the cornea and pupil.
+But the lens controls light once it’s inside.

 Symptoms of cataracts include: